liferay/liferay-docs/develop/reference/articles/06-theme-reference-guide.markdown

 ### _clay_variables.scss [](id=auivariables-scss)

 Used to store custom Sass variables.
-This file get's injected into the Bootstrap/Lexicon build, so you can overwrite variables and change how those libraries are compiled.
+This file gets injected into the Bootstrap/Lexicon build, so you can overwrite variables and change how those libraries are compiled.

 ### _custom.scss [](id=custom-scss)

 Used for custom CSS styles.
-It is recommended that you place all of your custom CSS modifications in this file.
+You should place all of your custom CSS modifications in this file.

 ### _liferay_variables_custom.scss [](id=liferayvariablescustom-scss)